Ducks snap Blackhawks' 5-game win streak with 4-2 victory - WHIZ News

 “We want Jonesy to be the conscience of a line,” Eakins said.
 “He has to be able to give them the freedom to make plays with the puck.
 Maybe sometimes take an extra chance where they know that he’s got them covered.”

-WORTH NOTING Blackhawks F Colin Blackwell sustained a groin injury during the game and will miss some time, Richardson said. … Blackhawks F Philipp Kurashev did not play because of a non-COVID-19 illness. … Blackhawks D Jarred Tinordi returned after missing six games because of a knee injury he sustained at Montreal on Feb.
-14. Tinordi was activated off injured reserve earlier on Monday.
+Blackhawks F Colin Blackwell sustained a groin injury during the game and will miss some time, Richardson said. … Blackhawks F Philipp Kurashev did not play because of a non-COVID-19 illness. … Blackhawks D Jarred Tinordi returned after missing six games because of a knee injury sustained at Montreal on Feb.
+14. Tinordi was activated off injured reserve.

 UP NEXT